Cut Back on Alcohol: 17 Tips to Drink a Little Less

 Tell everyone you know that you’re cutting back on your drinking, Jones suggests.
 Hopefully, this will prevent people from urging you to have “just one” or “just one more.”
-Next, learn the exact amount of alcohol that scientists say can increase the risk of breast cancer.
+Next, learn what scientists say is the exact amount of alcohol that can increase the risk of breast cancer.

 - James E. Sturmi, MD, family medicine doctor, Columbus, Ohio.